California mass shooting: 6 dead, 12 injured in Sacramento

 “I’m heartbroken and I’m outraged,” she said.
 “Our community deserves better than this.”

-Sacramento Mayor Darrell Steinberg decried rising gun violence at the news conference and said city officials would support the victims.
-He said the city has worked hard to attract people back to its downtown since the start of the COVID-19 pandemic, and that despite the shooting, the city was safe.
+Steinberg, the mayor, said in recent years it “has been a very difficult time in downtown Sacramento and Sacramento as a whole.”

-“This morning our city has a broken heart,” Steinberg said.
-“This is a senseless and unacceptable tragedy.”
+He added that the shooting “gives pause to our entire community” but urged people to continue visiting the area despite the recent violence.

-Gov. Gavin Newsom said in a statement that his administration was working closely with law enforcement.
+California Gov. Gavin Newsom said in a statement that his administration was working closely with law enforcement officials.

 “What we do know at this point is that another mass casualty shooting has occurred, leaving families with lost loved ones, multiple individuals injured and a community in grief," he said.